 - If you have a query about your business rates please contact [email protected] or call 01642 397 108.

-Here at the Council we are currently distributing 7 different grants for businesses in the Borough:
+Here at the Council we are currently distributing four different grants for businesses in the Borough:

-- Scheme 1 for businesses who have been required to close since 5 November due to either the national lockdown, local Tier 3 or local Tier 4 restrictions; this scheme will close 31 March 2021.
+- Lockdown Grants for businesses who have been required to close since 16 February due to the national lockdown.
+This scheme will close 31 May 2021.

-- Scheme 4 a discretionary scheme for businesses severely affected by the restrictions but not covered by other scheme.
+- Additional Restrictions Grants (ARG) a discretionary scheme for businesses severely affected by the restrictions but not covered by other scheme.

 - Childcare Sector Sustainability Grant to support settings and childminders who are at risk of closure due to a reduction in demand caused by the COVID-19 pandemic.